 NExTLi prides itself on a robust network of collaborators, each bringing a unique set of skills and expertise to our collective mission of advancing lipidomics research.
 Our co-applicants, pivotal in shaping the direction and success of NExTLi, include renowned researchers from various institutions:

-Dr. Frédéric M. Vaz from Amsterdam UMC is the main applicant and visionary behind NExTLi.
+Dr. Frédéric M. Vaz is the head of the Core Facility Metabolomics at the Amsterdam UMC.
+He is the main applicant and visionary behind NExTLi.
 Specializing in biochemistry, bioinformatics, and metabolic diseases, Dr. Vaz’s expertise in metabolomics and lipidomics drives the core scientific agenda of NExTLi.

 But NExTLi is much more!